A Shared History, A Shared Future: Reflecting on the Hispano-American Conference in Madrid

 The removal of Gálvez’s statue in 2018 for a commercial development and its subsequent failure to be reinstated by the promised date of 2020 raises critical questions about the value we place on preserving our historical narratives within the urban landscape.
 While progress and development are inevitable, they should not come at the cost of erasing tangible links to our past.
 The absence of Gálvez’s statue diminishes the city’s ability to tell a more complete and nuanced story of its history and significant connection to the American Revolution.

 As the 250th anniversary of the Declaration of Independence approaches, the need to accurately represent the diverse contributions to this pivotal moment in American history becomes even more pressing.
 Ignoring or downplaying the role of international allies like Spain and figures like Gálvez creates an incomplete and potentially misleading understanding of the nation’s founding.
 His story, intertwined with that of my ancestor Agnes and my documented American Revolutionary War patriot ancestor, Mathieu Devaux dit Platillo, underscores the complex web of alliances and individual actions that ultimately led to American independence.
-See here, the story of my ancestors and their involvement with the Spanish Colonial Louisiana Governor, Bernardo de Galvez, in the Galvez Papers.
+For descendants like myself — who proudly acknowledge the diversity of our Louisiana ancestry — the statue serves as a tangible link to our family history and the broader narrative of the American Revolution.
+Learn more about the story of my ancestors and their involvement with the Spanish Colonial Louisiana Governor, Bernardo de Galvez, in the Galvez Papers.

 The presence of Gálvez’s statue is not merely about honoring a foreign dignitary; it is about acknowledging the interconnectedness of historical events and the diverse populations who participated in them.
-For descendants like myself, the statue serves as a tangible link to our family history and the broader narrative of the American Revolution.
 It symbolized the unexpected alliances and the shared pursuit of liberty that transcended national borders and social hierarchies.
 The fact that Gálvez, a representative of a European power, serving as Governor of Spanish Colonial Louisiana (1777-1785), played a role in the freedom of an enslaved African in Louisiana speaks volumes about the fluidity and complexity of the era.

 To re-erect the statue of Bernardo de Gálvez in a prominent location in New Orleans is not simply a matter of fulfilling a past promise.
 It is an opportunity to reaffirm the city’s commitment to preserving its rich and multifaceted history.
 It is a chance to educate future generations about Spanish Louisiana’s crucial role in the American Revolution and honor the diverse individuals who contributed to that struggle.
-As the nation prepares to commemorate its 250th anniversary, the presence of this monument would serve as a powerful reminder that the fight for American independence was a collaborative effort, involving people from various backgrounds and nations, all striving for a shared ideal of liberty.